lukeschaefer/Three-Shadertoy-Texture/README.md

   If a Shadertoy uses one of the built-in textures for an iChannel, you have to download that texture yourself.
 - Probably other stuff.
+- I'm using this in my WIP [LunarLander](https://lander.luke.software) project for the smoke.